victor-praise/Plant-Disease-classification/README.md

 2. Update the Directories

 Each `.ipynb` file has a variable called `dataset_dir`.
-Update this variable to the path of the correct dataset on your local machine or Google Colab.
+Update this variable to the path of the correct dataset on your local machine or Google Drive.

 ```sh
 dataset_dir = DATASET_PATH